Criminal Psychology Major

 - Junior High School Teacher's License Type XNUMX (Social Studies)

-- High school teacher type license (civilian)
+- High school teacher's license (civics), etc.

 Features of learning

-Six faculty members, including police officers, legal technical officers (juvenile classification homes, juvenile training schools), and forensic researchers, have a wealth of experience facing criminals, and even have a doctorate in criminal psychology. is enrolled.In addition to learning the knowledge necessary to investigate cases and rehabilitate criminals, we will boldly predict in real time the suspected image of the latest case that appeared in this morning's newspaper.No other university has a criminal psychology course with such a staff, and it is a rare major in Japan.
+The faculty members are former police officers, legal technicians (juvenile classification homes and juvenile prisons), and forensic science laboratories, and have ample experience working with criminals.
+Six of them even hold doctorates in criminal psychology.
+In addition to learning the knowledge necessary for investigating crimes and rehabilitating criminals, students can boldly predict in real time the profile of the culprit in the latest crime reported in the morning's newspaper.
+No other university has a criminal psychology course with such a diverse staff, making it a rare course in Japan.

-- Many seniors are active in a wide range of occupations, mainly civil servants
+A wide range of occupations, mainly civil servants

 Many of our graduates are active as police officers, legal instructors, and prison officers.In addition, current students are also studying hard to become civil servants such as researchers at the forensic research institute (lie discovery, profiling), investigators at family courts, and child welfare officers at child guidance centers.Recently, there has been an increase in computer viruses and internet banking fraudulent operations, so we have introduced a new class to acquire knowledge of cybercrime.At our university, we aim to cultivate specialists who can serve society with pride and a sense of mission.